socialvibe/truex-ads-docs/bluescript-reference.md

 }
 ```

-#### Label Properties
+#### Additional Text Properties

 Property | Default | Description
 --- | --- | ---
-x | 0 | X coordinate for the component, assumes origin at the top left, and a 1080p sized canvas.
-y | 0 | Y coordinate for the component, assumes origin at the top left, and a 1080p sized canvas.
-width | 0 | Specifies the width of the label in local coordinates.
-If the width field is greater than zero, the computed width is the value of the width field.
-If the width field is equal to zero, the computed width is the rendered width of the text.
-height | 0 | Specifies the height of the label in local coordinates.
-If set to 0, the height of the label is computed based on the height of the number of lines of text that need to be rendered.
-That is, one line of text, unless wrapping is turned on.
-text |  | Specifies the text string to render in the label.
+text |  | Specifies the text string to render in the Text element.
-color | 0xddddddff | Specifies the color of text rendered in the label.
+color | 0xddddddff | Specifies the color of text rendered in the text element.
 Supports HTML code formats.
 RGB formats such as rgb(r,g,b) rgba(r,g,b,a) rgba(r%,g%,b%,a%) with commas or whitespace.
 And Hex formats such as  #RGB #RGBA #RRGGBB #RRGGBBAA.
-backgroundColor | 0x00000000 | Specifies the background color for the label, covers the final calculated width and height of the element.
+backgroundColor | 0x00000000 | Specifies the background color for the text element, covers the final calculated width and height of the element.
 Supports HTML code formats (see color above)
-fontName | (system default) | Specifies the font name for the text rendered in the label.
+fontName | (system default) | (Roku only) Specifies the font name for the text rendered in the text element.
 That is either a [built-in](https://sdkdocs.roku.com/display/sdkdoc/Typography) system font, or a TTF/OTF font we ship with the library.
+For portability with HTML5 ads, a font_url asset is recommended to use instead.
 font_size | 24 | Size of the font, in points.
 Note that this is only supported for OTF/TTF files, as the default system fonts imply a given font size.
 font_url |   | Fully qualified URL of an OTF/TTF font asset to be dynamically loaded.
 Externally hosted unlike fontName and must end with extension .otf/.ttf.
 alignment | center | Horizontal alignment, one of `left`, `center` or `right`.
 vertical_alignment | top | Vertical alignment, one of `top`, `center` or `bottom`.
 wrap | true | The wrap field is used to control how the text is broken into multiple lines.
 If false, a single line of text will be displayed.
 Else, the text is broken over multiple lines each of the calculated width, up to the specified height.

-#### Label Behavior Events

-N/A

-#### Label Behavior Actions
+NOTE:

-N/A. Note: manipulating properties of the label such as `text` `color` and `backgroundColor` can be achieved using the `setAttribute` behavior action.
+* Manipulating properties of the text element such as `text` `color` and `backgroundColor` can be achieved using the `setAttribute` behavior action.

-###### Notes

-On Roku, the Label element is a thin wrapper on top of a `<Label/>` SceneGraph node.
+* On Roku, the Label element is a thin wrapper on top of a `<Label/>` SceneGraph node.
 Refer to the [Roku documentation](https://sdkdocs.roku.com/display/sdkdoc/Label) for detailed description of layout and wrapping behavior.

 ---